Wisconsin Supreme Court will hear case of Chrystul Kizer, sex trafficking victim accused of killing abuser

 The law is similar, but broader than most laws across the country intended to protect trafficking victims involved in crimes.
 While most states specify which crimes the protection applies to — such as prostitution, drug possession or fraud — Wisconsin’s law does not.
 It states that trafficking victims have an affirmative defense “for any offense committed as a direct result” of being trafficked.

 The attorneys have been sparring over a small but significant detail: the spot where the affirmative law was placed into Wisconsin statute by legislators.
-The law was inserted beneath a statute that describes first-degree intentional homicide charges being reduced down to second-degree intentional homicide.
+The law was inserted beneath a statute that describes first-degree intentional homicide charges being reduced to second-degree intentional homicide.

 Prosecutors have stated that the same should be true for Kizer, meaning that rather than be handed a life sentence, she would face up to 60 years in prison.

 Kizer’s attorneys disagree.
 They contend that the lawmakers’ choice to use the phrase “any offense” does in fact mean “any offense,” including homicide.
-They believe that the statute provides a “complete defense,” to the charges, meaning that if a jury agrees Kizer’s crime was a “direct result” of the trafficking she experienced, she could go free.
+They believe that the statute provides a “complete defense” to the charges, meaning that if a jury agrees Kizer’s crime was a “direct result” of the trafficking she experienced, she could go free.

 It will likely be multiple months before Wisconsin’s highest court decides whether to uphold or overturn the lower court’s ruling, which currently stands in Kizer’s favor.
 For Kizer, who was released on bond in the summer of 2020, that means her trial could still be years away.